Sandalmoth/magic-chiptuner/README.md

 I should do the translation dictionaries right away so that I dont have to save any intermediate (large) tuple formats.

+_2020-12-04_
+New conversion up and running, but in the interest of saving hard drive space I'm gonna have to switch to dynamically generating the training tensors on demand rather than precomputing and storing them.

 ## Preemptive QnA
 _Why chiptuner?_
 The training data I have is gameboy/nes music, so, that's what it's gonna learn.